Which type of foreclosure are you facing?

 Select the type of foreclosure that matches your situation best or view all of them to see the differences in options.

 This refers to a foreclosure that’s a result of an owner failing to pay their property taxes.
-The county initiates legal proceedings in the hopes that they can sell the property to cover any unpaid taxes.
+The county initiates legal proceedings so they can sell the property through a Sheriff’s Sale to cover any unpaid taxes.

 This refers to a foreclosure on a traditional mortgage that’s a result of an owner failing to pay their mortgage payments.
 The mortgage company initiates legal proceedings in the hopes that they can sell the property to recover the balance due.